-Experian is most well known in the United States as a one of the three largest consumer credit reporting agencies, along with Equifax and TransUnion.
-Created by the successful merger of the former TRW Information Systems & Services and the CCN Group in 1996 by the British conglomerate, GUS plc.
+Experian was created by the successful merger of the former TRW Information Systems & Services and the CCN Group in 1996 by the British conglomerate, GUS plc.

-TRW operated the largest credit bureau in the U.S. and its name had become synonymous with credit reports amongst most American consumers.
+TRW operated the largest credit bureau in the U.S., and its name had become synonymous with credit reports among most American consumers.
 The company also provided clients with a range of analytical, direct marketing and real estate information services.
 It was acquired by GUS in 1996.

-Experian operates primarily in four global markets: North America, Latin America, United Kingdom and Ireland and Europe, Middle East and Africa/Asia Pacific.
+Experian operates primarily in these global markets: North America; Latin America; the United Kingdom and Ireland; Europe; the Middle East and Africa/Asia Pacific.
 The company stock is traded on the London Stock Exchange, under the symbol EXPN.

-FACT: In September 2010, the Company acquired Mighty Net, Incorporated.
-In addition, in 2005 Experian became the first company to win the UK Business of the Year award twice, having also won in 2003.
+FACT: In September 2010, Experian acquired Mighty Net, Inc. In 2005 Experian became the first company to win the U.K. Business of the Year award twice, having also won in 2003.